-• KETAMINE INFUSION THERAPY IS NOT A COMPREHENSIVE TREATMENT FOR DEPRESSION, ANXIETY OR ANY PSYCHIATRIC SYMPTOMS.
+KETAMINE INFUSION THERAPY IS NOT A COMPREHENSIVE TREATMENT FOR PTSD, OR ANY OTHER SYMPTOMS RELATED TO PTSD

-Your ketamine infusions are meant to augment (add on to, not be used in place of) comprehensive psychiatric treatment.
-We advise you to be (and I agree to be) under the care of a qualified mental health professional (or an internal medicine or family physician with experience and skill in treating psychiatric illnesses) while receiving ketamine infusions, and for the duration of your psychiatric symptoms.
+Your ketamine infusions are meant to augment (add on to, not be used in place of) comprehensive PTSD treatment.
+We advise you to be (and I agree to be) under the care of a qualified mental health professional (or an internal medicine or family physician with experience and skill in treating PTSD and other symptoms related to PTSD) while receiving ketamine infusions, and for the duration of your symptoms.

-• SPECIAL NOTE ON SUICIDAL IDEATION
+SPECIAL NOTE ON SUICIDAL IDEATION